Equivalence of Doubly Periodic Tangles: Introduction

 \section{Introduction}

 Doubly periodic tangles, \textit{DP tangles}, are complex entanglements of curves embedded in the thickened plane $\mathbb{E}^2 \times I$ that are periodically repeated in two transversal directions.
-Thus, a DP tangle can be defined as the lift of a knot or link (called \textit{motif}) in the thickened torus, $T^2 \times I$, to the universal cover $\mathbb{E}^2 \times I$.
+So, a DP tangle can be defined as the lift to the universal cover $\mathbb{E}^2 \times I$ of a knot or link in the thickened torus, $T^2 \times I$, called \textit{motif}.

-Periodic tangles are appropriate for modelling and studying materials and physical systems of entangled filaments in various scales, such as polymer melts \cites{Eleni1, Eleni2, Eleni3}, textiles \cites{Sabetta,Sonia1,Sonia2}, cosmic filaments \cites{Bond,Hong1,Hong2}, among others.
+Periodic tangles are appropriate for modeling and studying materials and physical systems of entangled filaments in various scales, such as polymer melts \cites{Eleni1, Eleni2, Eleni3}, textiles \cites{Sonia1,Sonia2,Isonemal1,Isonemal2,Isonemal3, SatinsTwills,Sabetta}, cosmic filaments \cites{Bond,Hong1,Hong2}, among others.
 A better understanding of their geometry and topology, often associated to some physical and mechanical properties, could allow the prediction of some of their functions.
-Following this motivation, Evans, Hyde et al. describe and enumerate periodic tangles using graphs and tilings of the Euclidean and hyperbolic planes \cite{Evans1,Evans2,Evans3,Hyde}.
-M. O'Keeffe et al. study periodic tangles based on symmetries assumptions, considering PL embeddings with sticks to model structures in molecular chemistry \cite{Yaghi,Treacy}.
+Following this motivation, Evans, Hyde et al. describe and enumerate periodic tangles using graphs and tilings of the Euclidean and hyperbolic planes \cites{Evans1,Evans2,Evans3,Hyde}.
+M. O'Keeffe et al. study periodic tangles based on symmetries assumptions, considering PL embeddings with sticks to model structures in molecular chemistry \cites{Yaghi,Treacy}.
+The first effort toward establishing topological equivalence of DP tangles by means of their motifs was made by Grishanov et al. in \cite{Grishanov1}, mainly in the context of classification of textiles.
 Yet, there is no universal mathematical study of DP tangles and there are many open questions.

-Our motivation is the classification of DP tangles using tools from knot theory.
-The classification is sought via constructing topological invariants for DP tangles, that is, functions that assign the same values to equivalent tangles.
-It is natural to call two DP tangles {\it equivalent} if they can be obtained from each other by orientation preserving invertible affine transformations of the plane $\mathbb{E}^2$ carrying along the DP tangles and by ambient isotopies (that is, continuous deformations of the thickened plane carrying along the DP tangles) that preserve the double periodicity.
-This last condition makes the DP tangle equivalence different from the standard equivalence of links in $T^2 \times I$.
-By definition, a DP tangle comes equipped with a periodic integer lattice, a generating frame of which is called {\it flat motif}.
-The aim is to translate DP tangle equivalence at the level of (flat) motifs for any lattice supporting a given DP tangle.

-The first effort toward establishing topological equivalence of DP tangles was made by Grishanov et al. in \cite{Grishanov1}, whose prime motivation was the study and classification of textiles.
-Their definition of equivalence takes into consideration the different transformations mentioned above, while considering only (flat) motifs created by the quotient of a DP tangle by a {\it fixed minimal point lattice}, namely {\it minimal motifs}.
-Based on this definition several numerical, polynomial and finite type invariants were constructed for DP tangles \cites{Grishanov1, Grishanov.part1, Grishanov.part2, Morton, Grishanov.Vassiliev1, Grishanov.Vassiliev2, Kurlin}.